videofirst/vf-starter/CONTRIBUTING.md

-# Contributing to Video First Starter
+# Contributing to VF Starter

-All contributions to VFA are encouraged.
+All contributions to VF Starter are encouraged.
 You can contribute in the following ways: -

 1. Enhance the documentation:
     * The Video First Starter docs are located in `docs` - al.